 Resolution believes that further steps are required, and that legal aid should cover an initial meeting with a solicitor in order to provide divorcing couples with a clear outline of the legal options available to them, including out-of-court alternatives like mediation and arbitration.

 Mediation offers a flexible and effective method of separation, especially for couples with children, and often works out cheaper and faster since the process is more straightforward than a court divorce.
 Based on cooperation and negotiation rather than adversarial tactics, mediation encourages both parties to come to a mutual agreement according to the best interests of everyone involved.
 A mediator-solicitor is there to guide couples through the process of separation, avoiding over-crowded courts and providing the legal advice that is essential to negotiate the complex personal issues of a divorce case.

 Above all, mediation should allow parents to reach a positive decision that will benefit their family in the future.
 “Disputes over children are sometimes unavoidable,” explained Frances Lindsay, a Resolution-trained mediator from the Thames Valley, “When I mediate, one of the first things I say to my clients is: ‘Before you say or do anything, stop for a minute and consider what your children would think if they were watching you.'”

 For help and information on mediation, MIAMs, and alternatives to court divorce, get in touch with Frances Lindsay & Co, offering fixed-fee legal services across Buckinghamshire and Berkshire.

-divorce solicitor Beaconsfield, divorce solicitor Maidenhead, legal advice, mediator solicitor Thames Valley, mediator solicitor Windsor
+Tags: divorce solicitor Beaconsfield, divorce solicitor Maidenhead, legal advice, mediator solicitor Thames Valley, mediator solicitor Windsor